rhasspy/wyoming-satellite/README.md

 * `--startup-command` - run when satellite starts
 * `--detect-command` - wake word detection has started, but not detected yet (no stdin)
 * `--streaming-start-command` - audio has started streaming to server
+* `--streaming-stop-command` - audio has stopped streaming to server
 * `--detection-command` - wake word is detected (wake word name on stdin)
 * `--transcript-command` - speech-to-text transcript is returned (text on stdin)
 * `--stt-start-command` - user started speaking (no stdin)